megagrump/muun/README.md

 # moonclass

-A minimal class implementation written in Lua that is compatible with and can extend compiled [moonscript](https://github.com/leafo/moonscript) classes.
+A minimal Lua class implementation that is compatible with [moonscript](https://github.com/leafo/moonscript) classes.

+moonclass can extend classes defined in moonscript from Lua code, and define classes in Lua code that can be extended from moonscript code.

 ## How to use

-### Extend a moonscript class
+### Extending moonscript classes from Lua code
 ```
 local class = require('moonclass')
 local MoonScriptClass = require('MoonScriptClass') -- the class we want to extend